planetfederal/qgis-webappbuilder-plugin/docs/source/usage.rst

    Web App Builder main dialog - Description tab

-At the bottom of the Web App Builder main dialog, there are six buttons that allow you to manage your app definitions, as shown below:
+At the bottom of the Web App Builder main dialog, there are six buttons allowing the user to manage your app definitions, as shown below:

 .. list-table::
    :header-rows: 1